 - Go-to individual

-Here you need a point of a contact person who acts as a communication link between end users and the project team.
-That person is known as a superstar end user.
+Here you need a point of contact person who acts as a communication link between end users and the project team is known as a superstar end user.
 Members from various departments inside your company keep in mind that the people you choose for your implementation team represent your commitment to the initiative’s success.